What factors influence the price of a website redesign?

 • redirect and structure management

-• overall editorial consistency
+• Overall editorial consistency

-The choice of service provider has a significant impact on the cost of a website redesign.
+The choice of service provider has a significant impact on the price of a website redesign.
 Freelancers often offer more affordable rates but have limited capacity.
 Agencies bring together a range of expertise but come at a higher cost.
 The choice depends on the objectives and complexity of the project.

 An agency generally offers a comprehensive approach.
 It integrates design, development, content, and SEO into a single methodology.
 This coordination improves the final quality but is reflected in the budget.
 A website redesign led by an agency often targets more structural projects.